-Our findings are continuously discussed within the project group with regard to value judgements on vulnerability that may arise in the process of the analyses.
+Our findings are continuously discussed within the project group and with stakeholders with regard to value judgements on vulnerability that may arise in the process of the analyses.
 This will enable us to critically reflect vulnerability as a criterion for a fair distribution of climate adaptation finance.